Sea Kayak Isle of Mull

 Food Includes Breakfast and evening meals.
 Evening meal on day 1 to breakfast on day 5.
 You'll need to bring snacks and lunch.
 It is also possible to self cater if you prefer.

-Start and Finish Meet at Oban on day 1 - Lochavulin car park at 10.30 if you have a vehicle or at the ferry terminal at 11.15 if not, or alternatively we can meet you on Mull on day 1.
+Start and Finish Meet at Oban on day 1 - Lochavulin car park at 10.30 or at the ferry terminal at 11.15, or alternatively we can meet you on Mull on day 1.
 Trip finishes in Oban at approx 14.30 on day 5.

-Kit List Our expedition kit list applies to this trip.
+Equipment Our expedition kit list applies to this trip.
 All specialist kayaking equipment and camping equipment can be provided (with the exception of sleeping bags).
+The only hire charge is £25 to rent a tent for the trip (MSR Elixir 2), everything else is included in the fee.

-Trip Grade This is an expedition style trip, we will paddle variable distances each day depending on conditions but these could include days of around 15km.
+Trip Grade This is an expedition style trip, we will paddle variable distances each day depending on conditions but these could include days of anywhere between 8km and 25km, most commonly around 15km per day.
 Mull offers a mix of sheltered areas of water and more exposed headlands.
 We'll choose the exact route based on the forecasted conditions, aiming to make the most of the area.
 Please bear in mind this is not an introduction to sea kayaking trip and you should already have some sea kayaking experience and confidence.

 Location